 Positive actions are required activities intended to engage students in a positive learning experience related to the students' inappropriate behaviors and allow students to reflect upon their decisions, learn new information about the behaviors in which they engaged and the reasons it is inappropriate or unacceptable, and/or educate other students so they do not find themselves in similar circumstances.

-This type of disciplinary action may include, but is not limited to: engaging in a campus or community work project, attending or presenting a program related to the implications of the students' conduct, writing a paper, conducting interviews, or engaging in reflection, educational conversation, personal assessment, mediation or mentoring.
+This type of disciplinary action may include, but is not limited to: attending or presenting a program related to the implications of the students' conduct, writing a paper, conducting interviews, or engaging in reflection, educational conversation, personal assessment, mediation or mentoring.